Oil depletion: World oil production

-The 1970 production peak in the U.S. caused many people to begin to question when the world production peak would occur.
+The 1970 extraction peak of conventional oil fields in the U.S. caused many people to begin to question when the world production peak would occur.
 The peak of world production is known as Peak oil.

 Implications of a world peak

 A peak in oil production could result in a worldwide oil shortage, or it could not even be noticed as demand decreases in conjunction with increased prices.
 While past shortages stemmed from a temporary insufficiency of supply, crossing Hubbert's Peak would mean that the production of oil would continue to decline, and that demand for these products must be reduced to meet supply.
 The effects of such a shortage would depend on the rate of decline and the development and adoption of effective alternatives.

 Catastrophe

 The use of fossil fuels allows humans to participate in takedown, which is the consumption of energy at a greater rate than it is being replaced.
 The industrial economy is currently heavily dependent on oil as a fuel and chemical feedstock.
 For example, over 90% of transportation in the United States relies on oil.

 Since the 1940s, agriculture has dramatically increased its productivity, due largely to the use of chemical pesticides, fertilizers, and increased mechanisation.
 This process has been called the Green Revolution.
 The increase in food production has allowed world population to grow dramatically over the last 50 years.
 Pesticides rely upon oil as a critical ingredient, and fertilizers require natural gas.
 Farm machinery also requires oil.

 Most or all of the uses of fossil fuels in agriculture can be replaced with alternatives.
 For example, by far the biggest fossil fuel input to agriculture is the use of natural gas as a hydrogen source for the Haber-Bosch fertilizer-creation process.
 Natural gas is used simply because it is the cheapest currently available source of hydrogen; were that to change, other sources, such as electrolysis powered by solar energy, could be used to provide the hydrogen for creating fertilizer without relying on fossil fuels.

 Oil shortages may force a move to lower input "organic agriculture" methods, which may be more labor-intensive and require a population shift from urban to rural areas, reversing the trend towards urbanisation which has predominated in industrial societies; however, some organic farmers using modern organic-farming methods have reported yields as high as those available from conventional farming, but without the use of fossil-fuel-intensive artificial fertilizers or pesticides.

 Another possible effect would derive from modern transportation and housing infrastructure.
 A large proportion of the developed world's population live in suburbs, a type of low-density settlement designed with the automobile in mind.
 A movement to deal with this problem early, called "New Urbanism," seeks to develop the suburbs into higher density neighborhoods and use high density, mixed-use forms for new building projects.